-Spring Survey of Ancient History
+Spring Survey: Ancient History

 This course is designed for inquisitive and motivated middle and high school students.
 Our survey of ancient history will include the Paleolithic Age, the Neolithic Revolution, and the early civilizations of Mesopotamia, Egypt, and Greece.
 Throughout the course, we will focus on major themes of power, wealth, belief, technology, and the environment.
 We will explore economic, social, and political developments, as well as achievements in art, architecture, literature, religion, and philosophy.